awsdocs/elb-application-load-balancers-user-guide/doc_source/listener-update-rules.md

 1. Choose the **Delete rules** icon \(the minus sign\) in the menu bar\.

 1. Select the check box for the rule and choose **Delete**\.
-Note that you can't delete the default rule for the listener\.
+You can't delete the default rule for the listener\.

 1. To leave this screen, choose the **Back to the load balancer** icon \(the back button\) in the menu bar\.